Funding Spotlight

 • to develop a novel specification temporal logic that generalizes the notion of Reactivity to require reacting to both inputs induced by the context and the interaction ;

-Current Postdoc
+Current Postdoc and Research Assistants

 Current collaborators